sirajghassel/Vehicle-Collisions-NYC/README.md

 # Vehicle-Collisions-NYC
-Web app that analyzes vehicle collisions in NYC using Streamlit.
+Web app that analyzes vehicle collisions in NYC using Streamlit library in Python.